ubcecon/cluster_tools/jupyter_jobs.md

 ssh -L 8888:cdrXXX.int.cedar.computecanada.ca:8888 $CCUSER@cedar.computecanada.ca -N -f
 ```

-3. Open webpage `http://127.0.0.1:8888` with any of your web browsers (Chrome, Firefox, etc).
+3. Copy the link from the cluster terminal with token, and open that webpage with any of your web browsers (Chrome, Firefox, etc).

 Note: These codes submit an interactive job to the cluster behind the scenes.
 ComputeCanada uses [SLURM](https://docs.computecanada.ca/wiki/Running_jobs) scheduling system.
-The Jupyter notebooks created in this way will be stored on the cluster under directory `$HOME/scratch/`
+The Jupyter notebooks created in this way will be stored on the cluster under directory `$HOME/scratch/`.